• Skip to primary navigation

 • Try to carefully cut the peppers as thinly as you can.

-• If you have one, a mandolin is the perfect thing to use to slice your chilis since it cuts the slices so evenly.
+• If you have one, a mandolin is perfect to use to slice your chilis since it cuts the slices so evenly.

 • Remember to thoroughly wash your hands after handling chilies.
 You don't want chili juice going anywhere near your face.